Snaacky/thewiki/docs/guides/quality.md

 Most WEBRips will be lower quality than their WEB-DL equivalent.
 However, some groups will attempt to improve upon a WEB-DL by filtering it to fix issues.

-Some encoders will merge multiple web sources, resulting in significantly better quality than any one web source, and sometimes even beating Blu-rays.
+Some encoders will merge multiple WEB sources, resulting in significantly better quality than a single source, and sometimes even beating Blu-rays.

 +++ Re-encode